PriyankaSagam/pokemon-db/README.md

 Change your /pokemonroute to res.renderyour Index.jsxfile
 In your browser, go to localhost:3000/pokemonand be sure to see your Index.jsxview with an h1tag

+# Set up your index view to show your pokemon data

+Continue working on your Index.jsxview so that you can see:

+The name of each pokemon, as a list item, inside an unordered list This list should be dynamically rendered by jsx based on your data from your 'database' You'll notice the pokemon names aren't properly capitalized!
+Let's fix that!
+Manipulate the data programatically to capitalize the first letter of their names